 Les Weekends du Monde typically takes place during the first two weeks in the month of July and Jamaica Day is held on the first Saturday.
 Plan your yearly schedule around this date and come "Experience Jamaica in a Day".

-The 38th Annual Jamaica Day Festival will take place on Saturday July 13th, at Parc Jean-Drapeau.
+The 39th Annual Jamaica Day Festival will take place on Saturday July 4th, at Parc Jean-Drapeau and is presented by: